-LYMPHEDEMA MISDIAGNOSED FOR 17 YEARS!
+LYMPHEDEMA WAS MISDIAGNOSED FOR 17 YEARS!

 This was a new therapist, which disappointed Rita.
 She liked her last home health therapist a great deal.
-However, she had little say in the matter as her old therapist had left the organization.
+However, she had little say as her old therapist had left the organization.
 Finding a good therapist can be challenging at times.
 Now she says that her new therapist, Monica, was a God send.
 She was the first person in nearly 17 years who recognized and properly diagnosed her condition, lymphedema.

 THE SWELLING BEGINS